osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

 - Strategic leader role for content areas and programmatic and regional goals
   - Oversight of and input into the overall Extension digital content and engagement strategy
-  - Annual meeting with the Digital Content and Engagement (DCE) Strategy Team to review program area content metrics and alignment of program content, audiences, goals, and strategy
+  - Annual meeting with the Navigator Digital Strategy Team to review program area content metrics and alignment of program content, audiences, goals, and strategy
   - Communication between program area leaders, regional directors, and EESC as new needs are identified for content teams to create or modify educational content
 - Guide tactical execution of Extension's digital content and engagement strategy
   - Manage and support content team leader(s), program group coordinators, and county office and combined station group coordinator(s)